 These molecules become NAD+ over a series of chemical transformations.
 Here’s what you need to know about each one.

-NAD+ is such an important coenzyme that humans literally can’t live without it.
-The acronym stands for nicotinamide adenine dinucleotide, a coenzyme that plays a vital role in the body’s metabolism by turning nutrients into energy.
+NAD+ a critical coenzyme in the body that’s involved in hundreds of cellular processes The acronym stands for nicotinamide adenine dinucleotide, a coenzyme that plays a vital role in cellular metabolism by turning nutrients into cellular energy.
 It also works as a helper molecule with other proteins that regulate biological processes.
-NAD+ also plays a part in maintaining healthy DNA.
 The downside is that NAD+ levels decline with age.

 There are many NAD+ precursors, but not all of them are as widely studied or bioavailable as others